antfu/antfu.me/pages/index.md

 Working at [<span i-mdi:bank-outline/> The Bank](https://nuxtlabs.com/) in London.<br>

-Outside of programming and finance, I enjoy going to the gym.
+Outside of programming and finance, I enjoy going to the gym and cooking.

 <div flex-auto />